niallbee/capstone/day-2/subnet2-webserver-database.md

 Before completing this session you will need to deploy the infrastructure from the previous session (day 1) as we will deploy this infrastructure into the same VPC.

 ## Getting Started
-1. Open your playpen repo in VS Code then create and checkout the branch you used in the previous session
+1. Open your playpen repo in VS Code then checkout the branch you used in the previous session

 2. In the folder capstone-project, create a folder called day-2 and cd into the folder in the terminal and run the following commands: